2025 European heatwaves: Portugal

 In late May, Portugal experienced record-breaking heat which swept across the Iberian Peninsula and into France.
 On 28 May, the record for the maximum May temperature was broken in Beja when 37.4 C was recorded there.
 On 30 May, the May record was broken in both Alvalade and Amareleja, where temperatures reached 39.6 C and 39.8 C respectively.

 On 8 June, a temperature of 40.5 C was recorded in Mértola.
 During the week of 15 to 21 June, numerous weather stations in Portugal recorded temperatures surpassing 40 C, peaking on 17 June when 42.3 C was recorded in Alvega.

 On 29 June, the national record for the maximum June temperature was broken after 46.6 C was recorded in Mora, surpassing the previous record of 44.9 C, which was set in Alcácer do Sal in 2017; temperatures came close to the country's absolute maximum of 47.3 C, which was recorded in 2003.
 Out of the 90 weather stations in the country, 31 reached or exceeded their records for the maximum June temperature on 28 and 29 June.
 Between 28 June and the first days of July, the Directorate-General of Health recorded 284 excess deaths, primarily in people aged 85 and over.

 Heatwaves continued through August, resulting in the longest heatwave recorded for the interior region lasting from 29 July and 17 August.

 Russia

 In mid-April, western Russia was one of many areas of central and eastern Europe to be hit by unseasonably warm temperatures.

 Serbia

 On 26 June, a temperature of 40.7 C was recorded in Ćuprija, whilst daily records for 25 and 26 June were broken in Belgrade and Novi Sad, where temperatures reached 38.1 C and 38.7 C respectively.

 Slovenia

-On 25 June, a temperature of 35.7 C was recorded in Ljubljana, breaking the daily record there.
-On 26 June, the national record for the maximum June temperature was broken when 38.4 C was recorded in Črnomelj, beating the previous record of 38.0 C set in Podnanos in 2022; the record for the highest daily mean temperature was also broken there at 31.5 C.
+The first heatwave to affect Slovenia in 2025 began on 23 June and lasted until 3 or 4 July in most parts of the country, while it continued until 6 July in coastal areas.
+It was one of the earliest and longest heatwaves ever recorded in Slovenia.
+The heatwave peaked on 26 June, with the Slovenian Environment Agency (ARSO) recording temperatures in excess of 37 C at five stations in its network.
+That day, a temperature of 38.4 C was recorded at the agency's station in Dobliče, surpassing the country's previous record June temperature of 38.0 C that was recorded in Podnanos in 2022.

+A second heatwave affected Slovenia between 9 and 16 August.
+In coastal areas, temperatures reached 37 C on three days, with similar temperatures also recorded at several stations in the ARSO network in other parts of the country on 10 August.
+On 14 August, the agency recorded a temperature of 38.8 C at Portorož Airport, which set a new record temperature for that location.